06 Jan Maine Snowmobile Tour: Kingfield to The Forks

 Snowmobiling from Kingfield to Carrabassett Valley to Eustis to The Forks

 Exploring Maine by snowmobile trail gives you a whole new perspective on our mountains, lakes and rivers.
-When my husband saw the “Inn-To-Inn Snowmobile Tour” on Northern Outdoor’s Maine Snowmobile Tours page, he suggested we test out the route (the tour begins at the historic Herbert Grand Hotel.)
-We live in Kingfield.
+My husband and I live in Kingfield, but have lots of connections (work and personal) in The Forks, so an 8 hour journey to the other side of the Bigelows was a no-brainer. .
 We had just gotten a huge snowstorm.
 It made perfect sense to sled to The Forks for the New Year’s Eve party at Northern.
-When Russell sent over the directions he supplies to guests for the inn-to-inn self-guided tour we laughed at the 8 hour travel time for the 115 miles.
+When Russell sent over some directions, we laughed at the 8 hour travel time for the 115 miles.
 I’ll save you reading to the end.
 It took us 9 hours.

 The snowmobile clubs were contending with two feet of fresh snow and holiday weekend crowds.
 Most clubs had just opened their trails for the season.
 The trails were packed by groomers but few were groomed smooth.
 There was some deep snow as we headed from Kingfield to Carrabassett Valley, in the shadow of Mount Abraham (aka Mt Abram,) looking towards Crocker Mountain.

 When you get to Carrabassett Valley there are options to take a break (I needed one.)
 Ayotte’s Country Store (and gas station) is right on the trail.
 From there the trail crosses Rt27, heading behind The Sugarbowl (restaurant and bowling alley.)